zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 only when the connection info changes.

-There are three kinds of announcement: individual announcements, shared announcements, and public announcements.
+There are three kinds of announcement: individual announcements, shared announcements, and invite announcements.
 The differences are in how the announcement keypair is determined and in how the connection info is encrypted and/or signed in the announcement.

-The intention is that the intended parties can be assured that what is announced really is our current connection info, and yet (for non-public announcements) no-one else can link the announcement to our long-term ID, nor track changes to our DHT pubkey and IP address across sessions.
+The intention is that the intended parties can be assured that what is announced really is our current connection info, and yet no-one else can link the announcement to our long-term ID, nor track changes to our DHT pubkey and IP address across sessions.

+In fact, only individual announcements are required for core functionality, and a first implementation could reasonably ignore shared and invite announcements.
+The purpose of shared announcements is to keep network traffic requirements under control.
+The purpose of invite announcements is to allow "promiscuity", which is required for public bots and can simplify the process of adding friends.

 ## Timed hashes
 Fix constants $E < M < P$ ("error", "margin", and "period"), measured in